-Chinese, not SpaceX rocket, set to crash into Moon on March 4
+Chinese, Not SpaceX Rocket, Set To Crash Into Moon On March 4

-New Delhi, Feb 14 (IANS) An old Chinese rocket, and not the one from the Elon Musk-owned SpaceX company, is set to crash into the lunar surface on March 4, Bill Gray, an astronomer running Project Pluto, has predicted.
+New Delhi: An old Chinese rocket, and not the one from the Elon Musk-owned SpaceX company, is set to crash into the lunar surface on March 4, Bill Gray, an astronomer running Project Pluto, has predicted.

 "We now have good evidence that it is actually 2014-065B, the booster for the Chang'e 5-T1 lunar mission.
 It will, however, still hit the moon within a few kilometers of the predicted spot on March 4, 2022 at 12:25 UTC, within a few seconds of the predicted time," Gray said in a new blog post.